-Quests (25%): There will be 13 section "Quests."
+Quests (15%): There will be 13 section "Quests."
 A Quest is a hybrid of a quiz and a test.
 As such, they are useful as assessments of learning and as teaching/learning tools (links are located in each topic module).
 Quests will open at 12AM, and are to be taken remotely via Canvas, by the end of the day (11:59 PM) on the due dates listed in the course schedule (see below).

 - Quests cannot be taken once they close.
 Do not begin any Quest until you are prepared to complete it.
 If you begin by mistake (for any reason), it will count as an attempt.
 Please save all of your work (e.g., all computations) as I will need you to show it to me if you have questions after completing a Quest. - You are expected to work independently.
-It is an unfortunate fact that some (not all) students share questions/answers and will post them online.
-This defeats the purpose of the assignments, which is to facilitate learning.
-To post/share any assessment items is a violation of UNH academic honesty policy and also violates the policies of some sites (e.g., Quizlet).
-Any evidence of sharing assessment questions/answers in this course will be reported (e.g., to the website and to the student's college dean). - You will need a reliable laptop, tablet, or mobile device that supports access to the Internet and up-todate applications compatible with the UNH learning management system (Canvas).
+Not doing your own work defeats the purpose of the assignments, which is to facilitate learning.
+Collaborating, sharing your work or using someone else's are all forms of cheating and constitute a violation of UNH academic honesty policy.
+If I suspect any such behavior, I will ask you to show me your work (e.g., all computations) and/or re-take the Quest in a proctored space.
+Any evidence of sharing assessment questions/answers in this course will result in a "zero" for the assessment and will be reported to the student's college dean. - You will need a reliable laptop, tablet, or mobile device that supports access to the Internet and up-todate applications compatible with the UNH learning management system (Canvas).
 Make sure your technology and calculator are in good working order prior to taking any Quest.
 Have a "plan b" in place in the event of issues.
 For the best experience, use the latest version of Chrome or Firefox.
 If you do not, you will probably run into trouble (i.e., you'll not be able to see images that you'll need to complete a problem).
-If you run into technical trouble, you'll still need to complete the Quest so please be sure to plan ahead. - Quest items will include a mix of items.
+If you run into technical trouble, you'll still need to complete the Quest so please be sure to plan ahead.

+- Quest items will include a mix of items.
 Some items will assess your understanding of concepts; others will require you to make computations and to apply what you're learning.
 All items align with topic learning objectives (available in Canvas) and will pertain to the concepts and procedures covered in readings and lecture.
 Cognitive science shows that quizzing supports learning, so this is a relatively "low-stakes" means of promoting preparation and to give you an idea of the kind of items you can expect to see on the cumulative final exam.
 Before taking Quests, review the learning objectives provided, study the text, study your lecture notes and complete "Comprehension Checks" (located in each topic module "Video Lectures" space) and problem sets.
 Prior to taking each Quest you'll have the opportunity to ask questions in class about the topic and problem sets (see below). - Quest links are located in each topic module on Canvas.
 All Quests are open book/open notes.
 Be very careful to not start a Quest until you're ready to take it.
 If you do, you'll forfeit the opportunity to take it.

-You will have 30 minutes to complete Quest 1 - Quest 5.
-Thereafter, you'll have 45 minutes for Quests 6 -12.
+You will have 30 minutes to complete Quests.
 Quests cannot be taken once they close so be sure to complete them on the due date listed in course schedule.